bparanj/crystal/programming/iac/docs/ansible/database-backup.md

 2. Explanation of the playbook:
    - The `hosts` parameter specifies the target hosts where the CRON job will be set up.
 You can replace `all` with a specific group or host name.
    - The `become` parameter is set to `yes` to run the tasks with sudo privileges.
    - The `vars` section defines variables for the backup directory, database name, database user, and password.
-Replace the values with your actual database details.
+Replace the values with your  database details.
    - The first task ensures that the required packages (`cron`, `postgresql`, and `postgresql-client`) are installed using the `apt` module.
    - The second task creates the backup directory specified in the `backup_dir` variable using the `file` module.
 It sets the ownership and permissions for the directory.
    - The third task creates the CRON job using the `cron` module: